 However, employees who are eligible for premium tax credits and whose HRA allowance is considered “unaffordable coverage” under the Affordable Care Act can opt out of the ICHRA and collect their premium tax credits.

-Employee can opt out of the ICHRA once every benefit year, and must make the decision before the plan begins.
+Employees can opt out of the ICHRA once every benefit year but must make the decision before the plan begins.

 11. What are the notice requirements associated with the ICHRA?